10up/action-wordpress-plugin-asset-update/README.md

 For this example, Git's `main` branch (the default on new repositories) corresponds directly to Subversion's `trunk` and is considered the "release" branch.

-In general, the expected workflow is as follows:
+In general, the expected workflow when using the [WordPress.org Plugin Deploy Action](https://github.com/10up/action-wordpress-plugin-deploy) is as follows:

 1. Create a new branch for feature x
 2. When the feature is ready for release, merge it onto `main`
-3. On `main`, update the README to reflect the change, e.g.: set the "Stable tag", update the changelog, etc. (although some of this could be done on the feature branch prior to merging)
+3. On `main`, update the `readme.txt` to reflect the change, e.g.: set the "Stable tag", update the changelog, etc. (although some of this could be done on the feature branch prior to merging)
 4. Update any assets in `.wordpress-org`
 5. Tag `main` with the new version number, e.g.: `1.1.0`